gauravsbisht/RASAChatBot/README.md

 $ brew install python
 ```

-2. Visual Studio: (For Windows only)
+2.Visual Studio: (For Windows only)
 Open the Microsoft Visual Studio link: https://visualstudio.microsoft.com/downloads/
 Select ‘Community version 2019’
 Download the installer and select VC++ Build tools on the list

-3. Creating a virtual environment
+3.Creating a virtual environment
 We strongly recommend that you create a virtual environment before installing Rasa and Rasa X.
 Virtual environment tools like virtualenv and virtualenvwrapper provide isolated Python environments.
 They help you install packages without any dependency conflicts and root privileges.